AmeyaWagh/TODO-CLI/README.md

 a CLI based TODO manager for projects. writes to TODO.md which makes the TODO file github friendly

-- create alias of the todo.py file
+- create alias of the todo.py file and add it to your .bashrc or .zshrc
 eg:
 ```
   alias todo='$HOME/utilities/TODO/todo.py'